bennhood/bennhood/README.md

 - Undergoing study for AZ-104, with AZ-500 in mind, and learning key cloud concepts with Learntocloud.guide
 ---

-## How I Approach Security

-I treat cybersecurity as a **systems problem** - technical, human, and procedural.

-Rather than chasing tools, I focus on:
-- Why an alert exists
-- What normal behavior looks like
-- How attackers move through systems
-- When to escalate vs investigate further

-This portfolio reflects that mindset: **signal over noise, clarity over complexity**.

----

 ## What I’m Working Toward

 - Entry-level **SOC Analyst** role